 Another Minolta New MD 20mm F2.8 lens review.

-Personally, it’s my choice among other ultra-wide options.
-I love this lens because geometry, sharpness and shape of hull, or may be because I’m feeling it in my hands better than others.
-Of course it is possible to get lens with better sharpness, but in most case it will be a lens ugly, or huge, or overpriced.
-It isn’t about this MD 20/2.8 – very fit ‘chan’.
+Personally, it’s my choice among other wide options.
+I love this lens because geometry, sharpness and shape of hull, or may be because I’m feeling it in my hands better than others ultra-wides – this MD 20/2.8 is a very fit ‘chan’.

 After getting a new lens, I always take a few technical shots to understand its strengths and weaknesses – usually it helps me a lot to start using unknown lens with much less of doubt.
 One day I decided that my data might be interesting for someone else and this site has been made.